Five days of powder and spectacular descents.

 Duration: approx. 9 hours

-Day 4: from Chelenalphütte to Steingletscher A day of spectacular descents along the Urner Haute Route.
+A day of spectacular descents along the Urner Haute Route.
 After a short but steep initial slope, we will gently ascend to the Sustenlimi pass, at the base of the beautiful ski summit of Sustenhorn.
-From the summit, we will descend for over a kilometer and a half along the glacier to reach the Steingletscher Hotel, located at the Susten Pass, where we will spend the night.
+From the summit, we will descend for over a kilometer and a half along the glacier to reach the Susten Pass and the Steingletscher Hotel, where we will spend the night.

 Duration: approx. 7.5 hours

-Day 5: from Steingletscher to Sustlihütte Skinning up the Obertal valley, we will ascend toward the distinctive outstretched hand, the Funffingerstock (“five fingers”), then ski down the Chli Sustli glacier.
-We will intersect the track leading up to the Sustlihütte, which we will reach with a final 300-meter climb.
-Overnight stay in mountain hut
+Skinning up the Obertal valley, we will climb toward the Funffingerstock (the "five fingers"), then ski down the Chli Sustli glacier.
+We will intersect the track leading up to the Sustlihütte, where we will spend the night after a final 300-meter climb.

 Duration: approx. 7 hours

-Day 6: from Sustlihütte to Engelberg Final day of descent.
-From Sustlihütte we will climb to the Stossensattel and then complete the spectacular traverse of the Grassen (2946 m).
-From the summit, one of the longest descents in the area awaits: 1800 meters down the Furenalp, just above the Engelberg valley.
-A short transfer by train, taxi or shuttle will close the loop in the center of Engelberg.
+The final day of descent.
+From the Sustlihütte, we will climb to the Stossensattel and then complete the spectacular traverse of the Grassen (2946 m).
+From the summit, one of the longest descents in the area awaits us: 1800 meters along the Furenalp, just above the Engelberg valley.
+Return to Realp by taxi.

 Duration: approx. 6 hours